cbrunner/meta-deep-research/replit.md

    - **OpenAI o3 Deep Research** (`openai/o3-deep-research`) via OpenRouter
    - **Perplexity Deep Research** (`sonar-deep-research`) via Perplexity API
 3. Synthesizes the results into a consensus report using OpenRouter (configurable model)
+4. Collects and deduplicates citations from all research agents into a unified bibliography
-4. Allows users to download the final report as Markdown or PDF
+5. Allows users to download the final report (with citations) as Markdown or PDF

 ## Architecture